Understanding Bizzkit CMS

 Organize users and content

-To get started, as a content creator, you'll need your Builder login details.
-Once you're in, you're part of an organization as a user with specific permissions like Contributor, Editor, Designer, Developer, Admin.
+Once logged in, you're part of an organization as a user with specific permissions like Contributor, Editor, Designer, Developer, Admin.

 Access | Contributor | Editor | Designer | Developer | Admin |